d3rb1n/d3rb1n.github.io/_writeups/thm/fowsniff-ctf/index.md

 Post Office Protocol v3 (POP3) is a very old protocol from the 1980's(?) where everything is text-based.
 In this case, we're going to connect to port `110` and issue a series of commands.
 Here's a summary:

-1. Initiate a connect with Netcat via `nc $TARGET 110`
+1. Initiate a connection with Netcat via `nc $TARGET 110`
 1. Type: `USER seina` <kbd>Enter</kbd>
 1. Type: `PASS <The Password You Retrieved>` <kbd>Enter</kbd>
 1. Type: `LIST` <kbd>Enter</kbd>